Tour de France expected to remain on free-to-air TV in the UK from 2026

 Free-to-air coverage of the Tour de France in Britain is expected to still be available from 2026 after Warner Bros.
 Discovery (WBD) and Eurosport secured exclusive broadcast rights in a deal which runs until 2030.

-The deal between the Tour's organiser, ASO, and the two broadcasters means that ITV will no longer show live coverage and highlights of the French Grand Tour in the UK after this summer which came as a bitter blow to cycling fans in the UK.
+The deal between the Tour's organiser, ASO, and the two broadcasters means that ITV will no longer show live coverage and highlights of the French Grand Tour after this summer which came as a bitter blow to cycling fans in the UK.
 This followed the closure of GCN+ at the end of the previous season.

 However, Cycling Weekly understands that free-to-air coverage of the Tour is likely to remain, albeit on a different channel, as part of the new broadcast arrangements.
 It was already understood that WBD was "exploring" the option of showing free-to-air highlights.